-iii) [ASSOCIATE #3]
+(iii) [ASSOCIATE #3]

 In 2022 and 2021 management determined that the Group had only significant influence, and not control, over [ASSOCIATE #3] even though it held more than half of the voting rights, this was due to [the Group only being contractually able to appoint two out of the five members of the Board of Directors, who make decisions over the operating and financing activities of [ASSOCIATE #3], where a majority is required].
+[ASSOCIATE #3] provides the Group with access to specialist project management knowledge and is considered to be a strategic investment in relation to the Group's activities...

 The Group is not contractually liable for any share of losses reported by [ASSOCIATE #3].
 During 2022 the Group's share of unrecognised losses amounted to \$XXX (2021: \$YYY), the Group's historical cumulative share of unrecognised losses as at reporting date amounted to \$XXX (2021: \$YYY).